-- j.
-Avoid any activity that would appear to lend the prestige of the court to advance the private interests of the employee or others; and - k.
-Promote the integrity of the court record. - 20.C.54.
-Outside Activities Employees shall conduct any activities outside normal working hours in a manner as tothat avoids any negative impact on the courts and/or the employee's ability to perform assigned duties.
+20.C.4.
+Outside Activities - Employees shall conduct any activities outside normal working hours in a manner that avoids any negative impact on the courts and/or the employee's ability to perform assigned duties.
 If an outside activity involves regular appearances or interactions with the courts, or if the activity concerns the law, the legal system or administration of justice, the employee shall first consult with the Administrative Authority to determine whether the proposed activity is consistent with this provision.
-Any volunteer activities and outside employment must be approved pursuant to Rule 22.B. - 20.C.65.
-Improper Use of Judicial Department Applications Employees are strictly prohibited from using Judicial applications, including JPOD and Eclipse, to access information for which they have no legitimate business purposes including information related to court cases or probation records for individuals with whom an employee has a personal relationship, such as spouses or family members, or on individuals who are well known to the public, whether the information is publicly available or not.
-Any use of Judicial Department applications that is not related to an employee's performance of their job duties is an improper use of Judicial Department applications and a violation of the Rule 20.C as well as CJD 07-01.
-For the purpose of this provision, Judicial Department applications is are defined as any application created or maintained by the Office of the State Court Administrator's Information Technology Division, and which contains information used by Judicial Department employees to maintain and access the records of the Judicial Department related to court and probation customers, or Judicial Department employees.
-Employees are strictly prohibited from using Judicial applications, including JPOD and Eclipse, to access information for which they have no legitimate business purposes including information related to court cases or probation records for individuals with whom an employee has a personal relationship, such as spouses or family members, or on individuals who are well known to the public, whether the information is publicly available or not. - 20.C.7.
-Reporting Requirements Any violation or appearance of a violation of this policy shall be promptly reported to any of the following persons for filing the complaint: the person's own supervisor or any other supervisor, the Court Executive, the Chief Probation Officer, Chief Judge of the court, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Any volunteer activities and outside employment must be approved pursuant to Rule 22.B.

+20.C.5.
+Improper Use of Judicial Department Applications - Employees are strictly prohibited from using Judicial applications, including JPOD and Eclipse, to access information for which they have no legitimate business purposes including information related to court cases or probation records for individuals with whom an employee has a personal relationship, such as spouses or family members, or on individuals who are well known to the public, whether the information is publicly available or not.
+Any use of Judicial Department applications that is not related to an employee's job duties is an improper use of Judicial Department applications and a violation of the Rule 20.C as well as CJD 07-01.
+For the purpose of this provision, Judicial Department applications are defined as any application created or maintained by the Office of the State Court Administrator's Information Technology Division, and which contains information used by Judicial Department employees to maintain and access the records of the Judicial Department employees.